 I finally got sick and tired of the trailer wiring harness hanging down behind my pickup truck.
 It looked ugly and was always exposed to the elements.
 The solution: a magnetic key storage box.
 Cut a slot on one end of the box just large enough for the wires to pass through.
 Place the connector in the box and place the box on the hitch bar or any other steel horizontal surface under the vehicle. — Ken Maretka

 Plywood Concrete Mixer

-If you have a batch of concrete to mix, but nothing to mix it in, use a 4 x 8-ft. sheet of 1/4- or 3/8-in. plywood.
+If you have a batch of concrete to mix, but nothing to mix it in, use a 4 x 8-foot sheet of 1/4- or 3/8-inch plywood.
 Place a few bricks or scraps of 2×4 under all four of the plywood corners to form a shallow, concave mixing tub.
 Clean the concrete off thoroughly, and when you’re finished, you can still use the plywood with the other side up. — John Gandolfo

 An empty caulking tube cut in half at a 45-degree angle makes a handy scoop with a comfortable handle.
 It’s exactly the right size for cleaning gutters. — Jim Feldner

 Here’s a low-tech, no-hassle shelter for keeping your firewood dry.
 Drive two stakes or poles into the ground 6-feet apart, and about 16-inches out from the wall.
 Stack the firewood between the poles.
 Cut two holes in a sheet of 2-x 8-foot corrugated fiberglass so it will slide down the poles and rest on top of the firewood.
 If you keep the pile somewhat level as you use the wood, the fiberglass will keep sliding down the poles to provide a snug covering for the wood. —Jack Curran

 Perfect-Fit Crown Molding